 The size and shape of elite athletes are recognised to be impacted by the sport in which they compete.
-This research seeks to determine how different female sporting bodies differ to a control non-sporting population and how this affects their clothing choices.
+This research sought to determine how different female sporting bodies differ to a control non-sporting population and how this affects their clothing choices.

 Further details can be found in the following article Manchester Evening News.